'BBC' trio lead Real Madrid to 5-0 romp at Betis

 It was the France forward's 100th goal for Madrid in all competitions since he joined from Olympique Lyon in 2009.

-Andersen partly redeemed himself when he produced a fine save to deny Ronaldo seven minutes after halftime but Di Maria made it 4-0 when he cracked a low, long-range drive into the bottom corner on 62 minutes.
+Andersen went some way to redeeming himself when he produced a fine save to deny Ronaldo seven minutes after halftime but Di Maria made it 4-0 when he cracked a low, long-range drive into the bottom corner on 62 minutes.

 Substitute Alvaro Morata clipped the ball in from close quarters in the 90th minute to complete the carnage.